hakavlad/nohang/README.md

 - Customizing victim selection: impact on the badness of processes via matching their names, cgroups, exe realpathes, environs, cmdlines and euids with specified regular expressions;
 - Customizing corrective actions: if the name or control group of the victim matches a certain regex pattern, you can run any command instead of sending the SIGTERM signal (the default corrective action) to the victim.
 For example:
     - `sysmemctl restart foo`;
-    - `kill -INT $PID` (you can override the signal sent to the victim, $PID will be replaced by the victim's PID);
+    - `kill -INT $PID` (you can override the signal sent to the victim, $PID will be replaced by the victim's PID).
-    - `kill -TERM $PID && script.sh` (in addition to sending any signal, you can run a specified script).
 - GUI notifications:
     - Notification of corrective actions taken and displaying the name and PID of the victim;
     - Low memory warnings (displays available memory).